zubinchopra/portaldocs/portal-sdk/generated/portalfx-load-configuration.md

       ...
     ```

-1. Save and close the web.config file
+1. Save and close the `web.config` file.

-1. Open "Definition.cs" from "Controllers" folder.
-Add a new mapping in "ExtensionConfiguration" property
+1. Open the `Definition.cs` file that is located in the `Controllers` folder.
+Add a new mapping in `ExtensionConfiguration` property.

     ```csharp
         /// <summary>